evolv-ai/example-customer-integration/README.md

 * If you have not yet created it, create your integration in Manager (app.evolv.ai)
 * Create an Integration Connector for github, configured for your org, repo, and published tag
 * Add the Integration to you chosen Environment and publish

+To update an integration, edit the tag for the Integration, the update to the latest version in your Environment you wish to publish to